codeigniter4/CodeIgniter4/user_guide_src/source/testing/database.rst

 By default, CodeIgniter will look in **tests/_support/Database/Migrations** to locate the migrations that it should run during testing.
 You can change this location by specifying a new namespace in the ``$namespace`` properties.
 This should not include the **Database\\Migrations** sub-namespace but just the base namespace.

-To run migrations from all available namespaces set this property to ``null``.
+.. important:: If you set this property to ``null``, it runs migrations from all available namespaces like ``php spark migrate --all``.

 Seeds
 -----